Asthma UK Scotland is dedicated to improving the health and well-being of people with asthma in Scotland by:

-- Ensure that people with asthma are represented where decisions are made that affect them, especially at the Scottish Parliament and the Scottish Government.
+- Ensuring that people with asthma are represented where decisions are made that affect them, especially at the Scottish Parliament and the Scottish Government.

-- Build partnerships with the people and bodies that can help us to make a difference.
+- Building partnerships with the people and bodies that can help us to make a difference.

 - SIGN (Scottish Intercollegiate Guidelines Network) in partnership with Asthma UK Scotland has produced professional and patient asthma guidelines and led implementation workshops leading to asthma priorities for health boards in Scotland.

 - Asthma UK Scotland works hard to build effective relationships with policymakers to ensure people with asthma in Scotland get the treatments, care and support they deserve.
 At the heart of this we are influencing the creation of the Government-led Improvement Plan, which will provide a blueprint for health boards to make improvements to asthma care.